alist-org/docs/docs/guide/ecosystem.md

 ---
+# This is the title of the article
-title: 更新日志
+# title: One-click Script
-toc: false
+# This is the icon of the page
-icon: change
+icon: plugin
+# This control sidebar order
-order: 43
+order: 10
 # A page can have multiple categories
 category:
   - Guide
 # A page can have multiple tags
 tag:
-  - Changelog
+  - Ecosystem
   - Guide
 # this page is sticky in article list
 sticky: true